Rants

 For instance, summoning a demon to do your bidding is unrealistic.
 It cannot happen in our world.
 If it can happen inside a game world where the laws of nature permit it, then it can be plausible, however.

-The imaginary universe must not have the same scientific model as ours.
+The imaginary universe need not have the same scientific model as ours.
 It can have its own and that one can be different.
 The fictional universe may violate the laws of nature of the real world.
 But it should still be consistent to its own model.

 I was.
 And now that the foundation is laid, I can do just that.
 Magic, in most RPGs I have seen in my life, is rarely that which you could call plausible.